 Numerical simulations using reservoir models of candidate test sites indicated that a surface-deployed EM system would not produce measurable responses as significant EM noise is generated from infrastructure on the surface.
 Deployment of both transmitters and receivers down-hole will allow improved imaging of the reservoir and isolates the system from noise sources.
 White River Technologies is currently constructing a cross-borehole EM system designed for geophysical monitoring of subterranean changes in conductivity.
 The system includes a large transmitted dipole moment operating between 100 Hz and 1 KHz and a very sensitive receiver system.

-The novel, high performance time domain electromagnetic system is approaching completion.
-The transmitter and receiver have been assembled.
-Benchtop testing has provided favorable results for both the transmitter and receiver.
-Final hardening of the system and completion of the topside electronics packaging is underway.
+The transmitter and receiver for the high performance TDEM have been assembled.
+Benchtop testing provided favorable results for both the transmitter and receiver.

 EM data will be processed and inverted to recover a 3-D model of conductivity at each stage of CO2 injection.
 Reservoir model parameters recovered from EM inversions will be coupled with a multi-phase 3-D flow model.
 Reservoir properties and associated flood predictions will be tightly coupled in order to iteratively constrain the EM inversion.
 Initial modeling will be conducted off-line—using data collected from repeated experiments—with the intent to image changes in the CO2 flood process.